 “In late summer, the administration said members of same-sex marriages could begin applying for spousal benefits,” Fox News reported.
 The station reported that “filing as soon as you can locks in your application date.
 Once the rules are revised, benefits will be paid retroactive to the date you signed up.”

 Working with an experienced attorney will help you if you think you qualify for benefits.
 Contact our Tulsa Social Security Disability attorney today for help.
-We offer free consultations, and you can reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you can reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers